PetToyCo/reviews/README.md

   g. in a browser, type: http://127.0.0.1:3001/
 Note: service currently hardcoded to only view item 100.
 5. To run server endpoint tests, in terminal and project's root directory as cd >npm run testServer
+6. To run the service's tests, follow these steps:
+a. make sure you followed the steps in number 4
+b.
+Also in service.jsx, there is a line of code with 'MODAL_ATTACH_POINT' as part of its code.
+Uncomment this and save the file.
+Don't forget to recomment and save if you want to continue exploring the service.
-6. To run the service's tests, make sure you followed the steps in number 4, then run from project's root directory in terminal >npm run test.
+c.
+Then run from project's root directory in terminal >npm run test.
+d.
+NOTE: The coverage report will show all greens in the %stmts column except for one index.jsx file.
+This is unavoidable.
+Those lines of code cannot be tested in Jest/Enzyme because they involve lines of codes that set a component's style for backgroundImage to a '--webkit' value.
+Jest doesn't know how to process this and, while it doesn't error out, that backgroundImage value cannot be found on the component, in Jest.
+You can visually inspect that these lines of code are working though.
+On the service or proxy page, on the right hand side is a 'Write Review' button that should darken on mouseover, then lighten back to original color on mouseout.